catseye/SixtyPical/README.md

 This preserves them, so that, semantically, they can be used later even though they are trashed inside the block.

-### Re-order routines and optimize tail-calls to fallthroughs

-Not because it saves 3 bytes, but because it's a neat trick.
-Doing it optimally is probably NP-complete.
-But doing it adequately is probably not that hard.

 ### And at some point...